maciek226/always-on-line/README.md

     - Change `server_ip` to a device you want to monitor (not actually in use right now)
     - You can also edit the intervals at which each of these devices will be pinged and how many failures are allowed before a reset is triggered by editing `interval_xxxx` and `max_xxxx_fails` where `xxxx` represents either relay, server, or remote.
 1. Upload the sketch to the Arduino and enjoy!

-# Future development
-- [ ] Add wake on LAN magic packet capability for the cases where the server is not reachable
-- [x] Move the user configurable variables to a separate file